What Can You Do With a Psychology Degree? 18 Careers

 Sports Coaching

 Sports Coaching is another area where psychology graduates can shine.
 Their knowledge of motivation, team dynamics, and performance psychology can help athletes achieve their full potential.
 By understanding the mental aspects of sports, they can devise strategies that enhance performance and foster a winning mindset.
 Psychology graduates can work with individual athletes to build their mental resilience and develop strategies to overcome challenges.
-They can also collaborate with coaches to create a positive team culture and improve communication among team members.
+Sports psychologists can also collaborate with coaches to create a positive team culture and improve communication among team members.
 Overall, a psychology degree can open up a variety of opportunities in the sports industry for graduates who are passionate about helping athletes reach their peak performance.

 Writing

 Much like the law, writing is all about crafting persuasive arguments to build a cohesive and structurally-sound case.
 In order to do it well you need to understand what information the reader needs from you at specific points in the piece, and how best to arrange it so they get maximum value from it.
-In a broad sense, the study of psychology positions you to get inside the head of your reader and understand how you can help them most effectively, is true whether you are writing technical specs, grant proposals, or anything in between.
+In a broad sense, the study of psychology positions you to get inside the head of your reader and understand how you can help them most effectively.
+It is true whether you are writing technical specs, grant proposals, or anything in between.

 Business and Management